compound-finance/comet/docs/README.md

 #### Withdraw

 The withdraw method is used to **withdraw collateral** that is not currently supporting an open borrow.
 Withdraw is **also used to borrow the base asset** from the protocol if there is sufficient collateral for the account.
 It can also be called from an allowed manager address.
-To check an account's present ability to increase its borrow size, see the *Borrow Collateralization* function.
+To check an account's present ability to increase its borrow size, see the *[Get Borrow Liquidity](#get-borrow-liquidity)* function.

 The borrow collateral factors are percentages which represent the USD value of a supplied collateral that can be borrowed in the base asset.
 If the borrow collateral factor for WBTC is 85%, an account can borrow up to 85% of the USD value of its supplied WBTC in the base asset.
 Collateral factors can be fetched using the *[Get Asset Info](#get-asset-info)* function.